 George C. Thomas

-Born into a wealthy Philadelphia family, Thomas got an early start at architecture by first designing a 9-hole course in 1905 which would later become the Kittansett Club.
+Born into a wealthy Philadelphia family, Thomas got an early start at architecture by first designing a 9-hole course in 1905 on the site which would later be redesigned and become the Kittansett Club.
 Thomas’ next crack would come on his family’s estate in Philadelphia which today stands as Whitemarsh Valley Country Club.
 Then, he headed to the west coast where he left his strongest marks designing Los Angeles’ finest courses Riviera C.C., Los Angeles C.C.
 North Course and Bel-Air C.C..

 The only member of the Philadelphia School who wasn’t born in Pennsylvania was the Massachusetts native, Flynn.
 Flynn’s strongest design trait was his ability to effortlessly route his courses, maximizing each sites natural land features while creating a great variety of holes.
 Flynn is often overlooked in the discussion of the greatest architects, but with a roster that includes the likes of Shinnecock Hills, Cherry Hills, The Country Club and Lancaster C.C., he belongs with Macdonald, Raynor, Ross and Tillinghast.
 Read our full William Flynn profile.